HexdDesign/Rofi-App-Launcher/README.md

 > [!TIP]
 > You can edit the config to toggle from your own preferred task bar, this one is used by Polybar.
+> Be aware of rofi-toggle.sh if not using Polybar

 ___________________________________________________________________